jototland/stackedit_workspace/statistikknotater/bayesian.md

 But we can do better.
 The *highest posterior density* (HPD) interval is the shortest credible interval.

-To find the HPD interval, in the analytic case where you have a function, it can be solved with
+To find the HPD interval, in the analytic case where you have a function, it can be solved with plotting and quantiles.

 ## Loss functions